Rusava

 Rusava is a municipality and village in Kroměříž District in the Zlín Region of the Czech Republic.
 It has about 600 inhabitants.

 Etymology

-The village was named after the stream that flows through it.
-The name of the stream was derived from rusá, i. e. red.
+The village was named after the Rusava Stream that flows through it.
+The name of the stream was derived from rusá, i. e. 'red'.
 The stream was named after red clay, which turns the water red during rains.